Routing by Analogy: kNN-Augmented Expert Assignment for Mixture-of-Experts: Discussion

 \subsection{Memory Construction and Inference Costs}

 We investigated the memory construction and inference costs of kNN-MoE.
 Table~\ref{tab:mem_time} compares the preparation time on OLMoE with $|\mathcal{D}_{\text{ref}}|=1.00$k, all conducted on a single NVIDIA A100 80GB.
 Constructing the kNN-MoE memory took 0.46 hours, which was substantially faster than both SFT and SFT (Router Only).
 This speedup is mainly driven by optimizing token-specific routing logits (rather than updating model parameters) and using only one gradient descent step per token.
+Additionally, the IVFPQ variant introduces an extra $0.21$h for index quantization and compression.
+However, this minor overhead does not alter our overall conclusion regarding the significant preparation time advantage over SFT.

 At inference time, kNN-MoE incurs additional latency due to per-token nearest neighbor retrieval.
 Table~\ref{tab:infer_speed} reports the average latency per example as a function of $|\mathcal{D}_{\text{ref}}|$.
 As expected, latency increases with $|\mathcal{D}_{\text{ref}}|$ because each router query searches a larger index.
-With $|\mathcal{D}_{\text{ref}}|=1.00$k and $K=1$, the overhead remains moderate (e.g., OLMoE increases from 1.27s to 1.70s per example).
-These results motivate future directions that reduce retrieval cost via memory pruning or compression.
+With $|\mathcal{D}_{\text{ref}}|=1.00$k and $K=1$, the overhead of naive kNN-MoE remains moderate.
+Fortunately, our IVFPQ variant successfully mitigates this inference time overhead.
+Even with $|\mathcal{D}_{\text{ref}}|=1.00$k, it only increases the inference latency by approximately 3.67\% relative to the zero-shot baseline.